Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

 The damage so far to Iran’s power plants, bridges and rail lines

-In Lebanon, where Israel is fighting Iran-backed Hezbollah militants, more than 1,500 people have been killed, and one million people have been displaced.
-Eleven Israeli soldiers have died.
+In Lebanon, more than 1,700 people have been killed, and one million people have been displaced.
+Twelve Israeli soldiers have died.

 In Gulf Arab states and the occupied West Bank, more than two dozen people have died, while 23 have been reported dead in Israel, and 13 U.S. service members have been killed.